1522784/TalonBot/README.md

     node bot.js

-By default, the server searches for rated OU when the option is toggled in the web console.
+By default, the server searches for rated OU games when the option is toggled in the web console, which is bound to localhost:3000 by default.
 There are several command line options that can be supplied:

     --console: Only start the web console, not the game playing bot.
     --host [url]: The websocket endpoint of the host to try to connect to.
 Default: http://sim.smogon.com:8000/showdown